Autonomous-Finance/aos-packages/packages/ownable-multi/README.md

+# ownable-multi

-# Multi-Owner Process Ownership on AO
+## Multi-Owner Process Ownership & Access Control on AO

 This package facilitates the development of AO processes that require the ability to